Northern Hawk Owl - Surnia ulula

-The vocalization of the Northern Hawk Owl is variable and persistent during the breeding season.
-The display call of the male is a trilling, rolling whistling "ululululululul" lasting up to 14 seconds, while the female's advertising call is shorter and less constant in pitch and rhythm, with a hoarser and shriller quality (Duncan and Duncan 1998).
-This species is also known to express an alarm or screeching call, a trilling call, a yelping call, a lure call, a soliciting call, a hiss and chitter, and other vocalizations (Duncan and Duncan 1998).
+The Northern Hawk Owl calls persistently during the breeding season.
+The display call of the male is a trilling, rolling whistling "ululululululul" lasting up to 14 seconds, while the female's advertising call is shorter and less constant in pitch and rhythm, with a hoarser and shriller quality (Duncan and Duncan 2014).

-Northern Hawk Owls are easily distinguishable from other species of owls by a long tail and fast, maneuverable flight.
-The posture of Northern Hawk Owls is more hawk-like than owl-like.
-Prominent perch selection and hunting by daylight are additional cues that differentiate this species from other owls.
+The Northern Hawk Owl is easily distinguishable from other species of owls by its long tail, prominent perching habit, and fast, maneuverable flight.
+The posture of the Northern Hawk Owl is more hawk-like than owl-like.
 The unique shape of this bird, including its moderately wedge-shaped tail, and overall coloration and appearance make it unlikely to be confused with any hawk species (Sibley 2000).

 Summary of Observations Submitted for Montana